StrungSafe/chatr.twitch/README.md

 # Twitch Chat Merger

-The intention of this project is to provide a way to merge twitch chats.
+The intention of this bot is to provide a way to merge twitch chats while a streamer is co-streaming; we want to 'import' the co-streamer's chat into our chat.

 ## MVP